Join my Marketing Club to get articles like this delivered to your inbox.

 Research your primary keyword

-Use the Moz Keyword Explorer to check how often the primary keywords you have chosen are searched for or to find alternative keywords that might be a better fit.
+Use the tools such as Google Keyword Planner or Moz Keyword Explorer to check how often the primary keywords you have chosen are searched for and to find alternative keywords that might be a better fit.

 Find out the Google position for your primary keyword

 Use Google Search Console to check the average position in Google search results.

 - In Performance click ‘+ New’ and select Query

 - In the popup type in the keyword you want to track